 Users who register and create a user account in Arcinsys store their personal data themselves.
 The mandatory details are a self-selected, unique username, last and first name, an e-mail address, and the date of birth.
 These data are stored in the application to offer the user customised access to certain additional features of the programme.
-Logged-in users can keep an individual memo list and submit requests for access at archives.
+Logged-in users can keep an individual memo list and submit requests for access or access forms at certain archives.
 When they are logged in, they can change the data they entered in the registration process at any time under the menu item "My data".
 Only the username cannot be changed.

 The username and the password are necessary for logging in to Arcinsys.
 Instead of the password, a checksum value is created and saved in the database so that the password cannot be accessed or viewed even by the technical administrators of the application.
 The e-mail address collected with registration is used exclusively for enabling the user to reset a forgotten password.
 The e-mail address is not forwarded to the archives.
 If a user is to be assigned to an archives in Arcinsys with the status of an employee, she or he discloses her or his personal data (last name, first name, and username) to the archival administrator for the purpose of unique identification prior to authorisation.

-The data in requests and in approvals for access, as well as information about submitted and accessed archival items can be viewed by the user herself or himself and by authorised employees of the archives of access.
+The data in access forms or requests and in approvals for access, as well as information about submitted and accessed archival items can be viewed by the user herself or himself and by authorised employees of the archives of access.
 It is permissible to process the data in the described manner as this is necessary for the lawful fulfillment of the archival duties.

 The following specifications pertain both to personal data relating to a data subject that are collected from the data subject (Article 13) and to personal data that have not been obtained from the data subject (Article 14).

 The personal data provided by you are processed for the purpose of handling your registration, your request, and your access according to the applicable archival regulations and for statistical purposes.
-The legal basis for processing the data from your registration and from your request for access is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).
+The legal basis for processing the data from your registration and from your request for access or a access form is Article 6, paragraph 1, point b GDPR (performance of a contract or steps prior to entering into a contract).

 The controllers processing the personal data from registrations, user accounts, and memo lists can be found here.